Skip to Content

 Disney World offers more than 25 unique resort hotels at every price point, and all of them come with extra perks only available to on-property guests.

-The perks include Extra Magic Hours at the parks, early access to Fastpass+ and dining reservations, and free transportation to the parks.
+The perks include Extra Magic Hours at the parks, early access to Lightning Lanes and dining reservations, and free transportation to the parks.

 There’s also something to be said for staying in the “Disney Bubble” where you never have to leave the magic!